- Top Rated New York City Divorce Attorney

 - Child support or maintenance paid to other spouses.

 Step 3: Determine the Percentage of Income to Allocate to Child Support Based on the Number of Children

 In New York, the courts usually set out the support guidelines based on a percentage of the adjusted total income of both parents.
 The percentage is then scaled up depending on the number of children in the family.
 Here’s a breakdown of the figures:

 - 2 Children: 25 percent

 - 3 Children: 29 percent

 - 5 or more Children: 35 percent

 Step 4: Establish Each Parent’s Pro-Rata Share of Child Support

 After calculating the total amount of child support from step 3, the next step is determining each parent’s portion of the support payments.
 The courts typically assign a pro-rata share of the total child support based on each parent’s proportion of total adjusted income, usually paid out monthly.

 It is done by dividing the contribution of each parent to the total adjusted income.
-Parents that are higher earners are thus responsible for a higher proportion of child support.
+Parents that are higher earners are thus responsible for a higher proportion of support.
 Income can also play a part in determining the custodial and non-custodial parent.